Xeyrius Williams

-Xeyrius Clifton Williams (born May 26, 1997) is an American professional basketball player for s.Oliver Würzburg of the Basketball Bundesliga.
-He played college basketball for Dayton and Akron.
+Xeyrius Clifton Williams (born May 26, 1997) is an American professional basketball player for Tycoon of the Hong Kong A1 Division Championship, after short profession stints in Hungary, Greece, Germany and Poland.
+He played college basketball for University of Dayton and University if Akron, both in Ohio, United States.

 Early life and high school career

 Williams attended Wayne High School.
 As a junior, he averaged 11.9 points and 9.8 rebounds per game, while shooting 50.9 percent from the field.
 Williams averaged 11.8 points and 9.9 rebounds per game as a senior and led Wayne to a Division I state title.
 He was named co-MVP for the second straight season.
 Williams committed to Dayton in June 2014.

 College career

 As a freshman at Dayton, Williams averaged 2.1 points and 1.7 rebounds per game.
 Williams averaged 8.2 points and 4.8 rebounds per game as a sophomore.
 In the first four games of his junior season, he started and averaged 11.3 points per game.
 He missed the next five games with a back injury, and posted 16 points against Saint Mary's in his second game back but never regained his starting role.
 Williams stopped travelling to away games in February 2018 to focus on academics, and he was ruled out indefinitely with a back injury on February 28.
 He finished the season averaging 5.0 points and 3.1 rebounds per game.
 Following the season, he informed coach Anthony Grant of his intention to transfer.
 Williams announced he was transferring to Akron on April 24, having also visited Kent State.

-Williams posted a career-high 25 points on December 4, 2019, in an 85-73 win over Marshall.
-On February 8, 2020, Williams hit the game-winning three-pointer with 4.2 seconds remaining in a 59-58 win over Eastern Michigan.
+Williams posted a career-high 25 points on December 4, 2019, in an 85–73 win over Marshall.
+On February 8, 2020, Williams hit the game-winning three-pointer with 4.2 seconds remaining in a 59–58 win over Eastern Michigan.
 As a senior, Williams averaged 13.9 points and 9.5 rebounds per game, shooting 90.8 percent from the free-throw line, 48.0 percent from 2-point range and 29.9 percent from 3-point range.
-He led Akron to a 24-7 record and the top seed in the conference tournament, which was cancelled due to the coronavirus pandemic.
+He led Akron to a 24–7 record and the top seed in the conference tournament, which was cancelled due to the coronavirus pandemic.
 Williams was named to the Third Team All-MAC.